jimhigson/oboe.js/writing/main/3_Background.md

 Javascript
 ----------

+What 'this' (context) is in javascript.
+Why not calling it scope.

 Javascript: not the greatest for 'final' elegant presentation of programming.
 Does allow 'messy' first drafts which can be refactored